VC in LATAM: a unique moment for our new $200M fund

 What’s new in Draper Cygnus

-All this gave us the impulse to raise the bet and become a regional VC firm with investment activity all over LATAM.
-Also, we started to do our first investments in USA and Israel together with our venture partners.
+All this gave us the impulse to raise the bet and become a regional VC firm with investment activity all over LATAM and also supporting Latin Founders in US, Canada and Europe.

 For that, our first step was to consolidate our firm by increasing to 5 the number of Managing Partners in our GP.
 Hence, to the expertise of its founders Diego Gonzalez Bravo and Ignacio Plaza, the firm has incorporated the vast experience of Arturo Torres and the forward-looking approach and drive of two young partners: Valentina Terranova and Daniel Salvucci.